jltng/jltng/README.md

 ### Hi there 👋

+I am Julie, a third-year computer science student at the University of Toronto.

+This is where I break more stuff than I build :p

+When I'm not doing the above, I enjoy paddling, running, and reading.

 <!--
 **jltng/jltng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.